-- Diseased, abnormal or irregularly shaped vessels leading to the heart.
-Vessels which are heavily diseased or too small for associated delivery devices, or a large amount of calcification at the point of entry.
+- Diseased, abnormal, or irregularly shaped vessels leading to the heart.
+Vessels which are heavily diseased or too small for the delivery devices, or a large amount of calcification at the point of entry.

 - Allergies to blood-thinning medications or dye injected during the procedure.

 - Whose previously implanted artificial valve or ring is not securely in place or is damaged that could cause it to leak.